-- To protect equipment and furnishings in the classroom and laboratory areas, only drinks that are in closed, covered containers, are permitted.
+- To protect equipment and furnishings in the classroom and laboratory areas, only drinks that include a lid are permitted.
 No other food or drinks are allowed, unless specific permission is granted by the faculty.
-However, under no circumstance may food or drinks be in the laboratory/ computer testing areas. - No student should be lying on or in laboratory beds unless they are actively being used as part of a classroom/curriculum activity and under direct faculty supervision.
+However, under no circumstance may food or drinks be in the laboratory/computer testing areas. - No student should be lying on or in laboratory beds unless they are actively being used as part of a classroom/curriculum activity and under direct faculty supervision.
 All beds used in practice are to be remade with the bedspreads replaced neatly.
-The nursing lab(s) are clinical areas and are to always be treated as such. - All laboratory equipment should be returned to its proper place after use.
+The nursing lab(s) are clinical areas and are to always be treated as such.

+- All laboratory equipment should be returned to its proper place after use.
 Any broken equipment must be reported to the faculty for repairs.
 Students are expected to participate in all levels of cleanup of the classroom and lab.
-These areas are to be left in readiness for the next class. - ALL CELL PHONES ARE TO BE TURNED OFF or placed on vibrate DURING CLASS/CLINICAL.
-DEVICES WILL BE ACCESSED ONLY UNDER DIRECT INSTRUCTION OF THE FACULTY for knowledge enhancement emergency use will require notification of faculty.
-CELL PHONES ARE NOT ALLOWED IN THE COMPUTER TESTING LAB.
-Any student failing to follow these mandates will be subject to counseling, and possible dismissal from the program.

-- No student is allowed in the faculty or HSE coordinator office without permission. - Conflicts at any time that conflict arises, for any reason, during class time or clinical time the student is to avoid a serious confrontation at all costs.
-Right or wrong, students should avoid being part of a bad scenario that would have an impact on the program.
-Students should report to the faculty or department chairperson immediately and allow one of these individuals to defuse the situation.
+These areas are to be left in readiness for the next class. - ALL CELL PHONES ARE TO BE TURNED OFF or placed on vibrate DURING CLASS/CLINICAL and placed in your pocket or bag.
+DEVICES WILL BE ACCESSED ONLY UNDER DIRECT INSTRUCTION OF THE instructor for knowledge enhancement.
+Emergency use will require notification of faculty prior to leaving room or clinical site.
+CELL PHONES are to be placed on instructor desk in Computer lab prior to tests.
+Testing with chrome books Cell phones are to be placed away in bag or purse.
+Violation of this requirement will be subject to counseling, and could result in dismissal from the program. - No student is allowed in the instructor or HSE coordinator office without permission. - Conflicts at any time that conflict arises, for any reason, during class time or clinical time, the student should remain professional and avoid a serious confrontation at all costs.
+Right or wrong, students should avoid being part of a bad scenario that would have a negative impact on their success and/or the program.
+Students should report to the faculty or Health Science Coordinator immediately and allow one of these individuals to defuse the situation.